Kometa-Team/Kometa/docs/metadata/templates.md

 Each set of conditions must have the `value` attribute which is the value of the variable if the condition is met.

-All other attribute pairs in the set of conditions will check a variable of the attribute key and see if the variable is the attribute value or in the list of attribute values.
+All other attribute pairs in the set of conditions will check some condition of the value of the attribute key:

+* If the attribute key ends with `.not` the value must not equal the attribute value or not be in the list of attribute values.
+* If the attribute key ends with `.exists` and the attribute value is `true` then the attribute key must be a given template variable and if the value is anything else then the attribute key must not be a given template variable.
+* Otherwise, the value must equal the attribute value or be in the list of attribute values.

-Here's an example from the [PMM default ratings file](https://github.com/meisnate12/Plex-Meta-Manager-Configs/blob/master/PMM/overlays/ratings.yml).
+Here's an example from the [PMM Default ratings file](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/defaults/overlays/ratings.yml).

 ```yaml
 templates: